tud-sumo/docs/docs/index.md

   - Simplified interface to interact with and control the simulation in complex ways.
   - Traffic signal control logic.
   - Extendable controllers already implemented (ramp metering, route guidance and variable speed limits).
-  - An event system with dynamic or scheduled incidents.
+  - A weather & event system with dynamic or scheduled incidents.
   - Plotting functions for a wide range of applications.
   - Videos for recording the network or specific vehicles during the simulation.
   - And _more in the future! ..._